 Sex during periods.
-As a Sexual Wellness Specialist (formerly CHECS), I am asked about this subject a lot.
+As a sexual health educator, I am asked about this subject a lot.

 “Do other couples do it?”
 “How does it work?”
 “Will I get pregnant?”